MobiBench: Multi-Branch, Modular Benchmark for Mobile GUI Agents: Evaluation

-Similar patterns appear in other modules.
-In Screen Parsing, incorporating visual inputs improves GPT-4.1 mini's TSR by 2.7x compared to using accessibility trees(a11y) alone, whereas GPT-4.1 sees only a modest {16\% gain}.
-Likewise, in History Generation, smaller models (mini, nano) benefit substantially from \textit{Post-action Summarization} over \textit{Pre-action Summarization}, while GPT-4.1 shows a negligible difference between the two.
-These divergences extend across different model families as well.
-For instance, Qwen3-VL-8B performs best with \textit{Few-Shot} prompting and shows virtually no difference between pre- and post-action summaries despite sharing a similar model size with GPT-4.1 mini and nano.

-Taken together, these results show that predicting the optimal configuration for a given Foundation Model is difficult, if not impossible, without empirical testing.
-Blindly adopting heuristics or "best practices" from prior work can lead to suboptimal performance.
-Furthermore, when system-level metrics like cost and latency are factored in, the complexity of optimization increases further (\autoref{sec:4.3}).
-This underscores the practical value of \sys’s modular evaluation framework, providing a systematic and reproducible way for researchers and engineers to uncover model-specific optimal configurations.
+\textbf{No ``One-Size-Fits-All'' Solution.} A consistent finding across our experiments is that no single configuration dominates across models.
+For instance, \textit{ReAct} prompting significantly boosted GPT-4.1 mini's TSR from 24.61\% to 32.68\%, but slightly hurt GPT-4.1, which performed best with the simplest \textit{Action Only} style.
+In Screen Parsing, adding visual input improved GPT-4.1 mini by 2.7$\times$, but yielded only a 16\% gain for GPT-4.1.
+In History Generation, \textit{Post-action Summarization} substantially benefited smaller models (mini and nano), while offering little benefit to GPT-4.1.
+The same pattern appears across model families as well: in our Qwen3 study, Qwen3-VL-8B performed best with \textit{Few-Shot} prompting and showed no difference between pre- and post-action summaries, unlike the similarly sized GPT-4.1 nano.
+Taken together, these results show that optimal configurations are model-specific and cannot be inferred without empirical testing, underscoring the need for modular benchmarking rather than blindly adopting transferred heuristics.

-\textit{\textbf{The Pitfalls of Outdated Heuristics}} Several techniques commonly assumed to be effective turned out to provide little to no benefit, or even degrade performance.
-Most notably, Set-of-Mark (SoM) prompting~\cite{som}, a technique widely adopted in prior works to enhance visual grounding, shows no meaningful improvement and even underperformed the simpler \textit{Raw Image+a11y} parser on GPT-4.1 mini and Nano.
+\textbf{The Pitfalls of Outdated Heuristics.} Several techniques commonly assumed as standard practice provided little benefit or even hurt performance.
+Most notably, \textit{Set-of-Mark (SoM)} prompting, widely adopted to improve visual grounding, showed no meaningful gains and even underperformed the simpler \textit{Raw Image+a11y} parser on smaller models.
+Likewise, \textit{ReAct} prompting was suboptimal for GPT-4.1, underperforming the simpler \textit{Action Only} style despite its additional cost and latency.
+These findings reflect a broader dynamic: as foundation models rapidly evolve, techniques validated on earlier generations can quickly lose their edge or become counterproductive.
+Fine-grained modular evaluation is essential for detecting these shifts.

-Similarly, ReAct prompting~\cite{react} yielded suboptimal results on GPT-4.1, despite being widely regarded as a standard choice for action agents~\cite{autodroid, mobilegpt, atlas,aguvis, voyager}.
-Worse yet, despite the additional cost and latency incurred by generating reasoning traces, it underperformed the simpler \textit{Action Only} inference style (see \autoref{sec:4.4} Reasoning Models for detailed analysis).
-These findings demonstrate that as model capabilities evolve, previously accepted "best practices" may become obsolete or even detrimental.
-Fine-grained, module-level evaluation is therefore crucial for identifying emerging bottlenecks and avoiding outdated heuristics.